Equivariant operational Chow rings of T-linear schemes

 where each $X_{i,j}$ is at worst a union of fixed points and $T$-invariant curves.
 The image of the middle vertical map is completely characterized by our previous analysis, Lemma \ref{w.plane.lem} and Corollary \ref{w.plane.cor}.
 Hence so is the image of $i^*_{T,H}$, as it follows from the conclusion of Remark \ref{normalization.irr.comp.rem}.
 Now apply Theorem \ref{Tlinear.envelopes.thm} to conclude the proof. \end{proof}

-Observe that cases (ii) and (iii) do not occur if, e.g., $X$ is a $G\times G$-equivariant projective embedding of $G$.
-In such case, $X$ is $T\times T$-skeletal, and the previous theorem reduces to Theorem \ref{gkm.thm}.
-A description of $A^*_{T\times T}(X)_\Q$ in this case is obtained by appealing to the results of \cite{go:equiv} and proceeding as in \cite[Section 6]{go:opk}.
-In this case, one has a characterization of rational smoothness (in the sense of \cite{go:rm}, a generalization of the topological notion of cohomology manifold to equivariant intersection theory), and some conditions for Poincar\'e duality in equivariant Chow cohomology.
+Observe that cases (ii) and (iii) do not occur if $X$ is a $G\times G$-equivariant projective embedding of $G$, for then $X$ is $T\times T$-skeletal \cite{go:equiv}.
+In this situation, Theorem \ref{opA_spherical.thm} yields an explicit description of $A^*_{T\times T}(X)_\Q$; this is obtained by appealing to the results of \cite{go:equiv}, which identifies all the characters involved in case (i), and proceeding as in \cite[Section 6]{go:opk}.
+Moreover, when $X$ is $\Q$-filtrable \cite{go:rm}, the $S_\Q$-module $A^{T\times T}_*(X)_\Q$ is free, and there are some criteria for Poincar\'e duality in equivariant Chow cohomology.
 See \cite{go:rm} for details.